 Whatever you choose, be sure to be consistent with your postings.
 If someone doesn’t see any updates after a week or two, they may stop checking your blog and move on to a more active one.

 On the flip side, if you post 12 articles a day, they may get annoyed with the constant updates that there is a new entry to read.

-Be sure to make your posts grammar and error free.
-One or two mistakes is ok, we are all human, but if someone can’t understand your message, they won’t come back to read another post.
+Be sure to make your posts grammar and error-free.
+One or two mistakes are ok, we are all human, but if someone can’t understand your message, they won’t come back to read another post.